 Steve And James from Tootega Kayaks recently decided to head off and take in a few sites around Scotland.
 It was also an excuse to check out the full potential Tootega’s Kinetic 100 siton can deliver.
-Check out how the duo’s trip panned out: over to Steve.
+Check out how the duo’s kayak adventure touring panned out: over to Steve.

 With the solar eclipse conveniently coinciding with the Spring Equinox and a need to deliver a van load of kayaks to the guys at Go Kayaking Scotland, James and I couldn’t resist the urge to go AWOL for a few days and see what adventures we could find.